PopicLab/insilicoSV/README.md

 6. *target_end*: End position on the target chr [EXCLUDE at pos], one-based indexing
 7. *event_type*: Describes the transformation made by the event, either an INS, DEL, INV, TRA, DUP, INVDUP, or INVTRA.
 Dispersed duplications--those that do not occur immediately after the original--have an attached "d" at the front.
 8. *event_size*: Size of the reference fragment impacted by the event
-9. *zygosity*: 0/1 = heterozygous, 1/1 = homozygous. insilicoSV gives each SV a 2/3 chance of being heterozygous and 1/3 chance of being homozygous.
+9. *zygosity*: {0/1, 1/0} = heterozygous, 1/1 = homozygous. insilicoSV gives each SV a 50% chance of being heterozygous or homozygous, and if the SV is heterozygous it is given a 50% chance of being placed on haplotype A or B.
 10. *parent_sv*: Describes the parent SV the event is a component of, for instance "dupINVdup."
 If a custom SV was provided, the name becomes "source>target"
 11. *nth_sv*: int, index to count up each SV (note: not the events).
 All events of a SV belong in the same index.
 12. *order*: int, for insertion-like operations such as TRA, INS, or DUP, the "order" index describes in which order events that target the same position were compiled.
 Events with INV and DEL operations have an order of 0.